mets/METS-schema/METS2.md

 METS 2 is still in an early stage of development, but is now ready for discussion and feedback.
 The draft schema, generated documentation, and instructions for feedback are all available in GitHub at [https://github.com/mets/METS-schema](https://github.com/mets/METS-schema).

+### What Isn't Changing

+Although the overall file organization is somewhat different in METS 2, many elements in METS 1 remain largely unchanged in METS 2, and much of the functionality works in essentially the same way:

+* The `<metsHdr>` section is retained essentially as-is.
+* Metadata is still included with `<mdWrap>` or referenced externally with `<mdRef>`.
+Likewise, while metadata is now referenced internally using the `MDID` attribute, this works in the same way as the `ADMID` and `DMDID` attributes in METS 1.
+* The `<fileSec>` section is organized into groups and files in the same way as in METS 1.
+* `<structMap>` and its child elements function the same way in METS 2 as they do in METS 1.

 ### Remove XLINK as separate schema